Courtroom-Style Multi-Agent Debate with Progressive RAG and Role-Switching for Controversial Claim Verification: Verdict and Confidence Mechanics

-Table \ref{tab:calibration_results} summarizes the comparison between the baseline equal-weighting variant ($W=0.6$) and our final calibrated model ($W=0.8$).
+\textbf{Results}\\ Table \ref{tab:calibration_results} summarizes the comparison between the baseline equal-weighting variant ($W=0.6$) and our final calibrated model ($W=0.8$).
 The $0.8$ weighting achieved a near-optimal ECE of $0.0340$, representing a significant reduction in over-confidence compared to the experimental variant.

 The bucket analysis for the final model (Table \ref{tab:buckets}) shows that the generated confidence scores closely align with observed accuracy, particularly in the high-certainty bins where the system's majority-vote consensus is strongest.
+Calibration was performed on the confidence-annotated development subset used for weight selection ($N=118$ claims with valid confidence scores), which is distinct from the 120-claim majority-vote test evaluation reporting 81.7\%.
+The accuracy on this calibration subset is therefore not directly comparable to the headline test accuracy; only the ECE reduction ($0.18 \to 0.034$) is the relevant calibration outcome.